reilabs/llvm-to-cairo/docs/ALU Design.md

 ### Data Types

-This ALU will support only integers.
-Floating point numbers are out of scope of this document.

 #### Integers

 LLVM IR supports integers of arbitrary width.
 A general syntax for an integer type is `iN`, where